Rule XIII-1: Conduct Code

 It is a violation to recklessly, knowingly or purposely give any materially false information:

-- To any person properly involved in admissions, financial aid, career counseling, academic standing evaluations and proceedings, academic counseling, Conduct Code investigations and proceedings, or sexual harassment proceedings, nondiscrimination policy investigations or to custodians of other educational records;
+To any person properly involved in admissions, financial aid, career counseling, academic standing evaluations and proceedings, academic counseling, Conduct Code investigations and proceedings, or to custodians of other educational records;

 - Under any circumstances involving the procedures, affairs, reputation or property of UNH Law when the actor should reasonably foresee that the actor or any other person would receive an otherwise unjustified benefit or that UNH Law or any other person would suffer an otherwise unjustified detriment;